OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 Building on a civic culture of sharing, Open Science creates new and value from every object (idea, data, method, software, results) that is openly shared, releasing the inherent value of the research process.
 Some of this new value accrues to the researcher who shares, some goes to the benefit of all researchers working in the same arena who reuse these objects, and some goes to researchers who can open up new research from the collective resource that these objects now enhance.
 This last value is the ultimate promise of Open Science: a shared surplus of research objects that can be openly mixed, mined, and melded into new, synthetic knowledge.

 [McKiernan (et al., 2016)](https://elifesciences.org/articles/16800) demonstrate the advantages of open sharing for increasing citations, impacts, and ultimately the careers of researchers.
 What the 'open' researcher does to increase the holdings of the open corpus in their field adds a civic choice to these advantages.
-Growing the open research ecosystem helps every researcher on the planet, while simultaneously making a conscious objective towards making research a public and soietal good.
+Growing the open research ecosystem helps every researcher on the planet, while simultaneously making a conscious objective towards making research a public and societal good.
 Thus, even within traditional systems of research(er) evaluation, the practice of Open Science is inherently beneficial to the individual.

 Adding new research findings or experimental methods to an open repository/platform tends to be as easy (or easier) than sharing within a closed collection (such as a for-profit publisher).
 Open sharing scales better, particularly when it uses open standards-based platforms, such as the Open Science Framework.
 It also tends to be less fragile, since it can be migrated or ported into new platforms and spread across multiple locations.
 Openness adds to discoverability and access, and contributes to reproducibility.